sbcgua/mockup_compiler/README.md

 5. The file path in the zip will be `<excel name uppercased>/<sheet name>.txt`
 6. If specified, files from `includes` directory explicitly added too

 N.B.
 General concept is also described [here](https://github.com/sbcgua/mockup_loader/blob/master/EXCEL2TXT.md).
-The old VB script will be soon removed from the original mockup loader repo.

 ## Dependencies:
 - [w3mimepoller](https://github.com/sbcgua/abap_w3mi_poller) - used as a library as a lot of common code